 Location and Description of the Project

-The 4.3 million ounce Montagne d’Or gold deposit is located in north-west French Guiana, 180 kilometers west of the capital, Cayenne, and 80 kilometres south of the department capital, Saint-Laurent-du-Maroni.
-The Project is accessible via a 120 kilometre all-season forest road from the town of Saint-Laurent-du-Maroni, where the port of St. Laurent is located, or by small aircraft to the Project's base camp.
-Several roads traverse the mining concessions providing truck access.
-The full service camp can accommodate 65 people.
+The 3.8 million ounce Montagne d’Or gold deposit at 2.14 gramme per tonne is located in north-west French Guiana, 180 kilometers west of the capital, Cayenne, and 80 kilometres south of the department capital, Saint-Laurent-du-Maroni.
+The Project's base camp can accommodate 65 people.

 Nordgold has a right to earn a 50.01% interest in the Montagne d'Or deposit and the Paul Isnard mineral claims by funding a minimum of US$30 million in expenditures and completing a Bankable Feasibility Study by no later than March 2017.
 Montagne d’Or Mineral Resources will be included in Nordgold’s Mineral Base after the Company receives a 50.01% interest in the project.